Turkish soldier martyred in northern Iraq - Alaturka Online

-ANKARA (AA) – A Turkish soldier in northern Iraq was martyred when a bomb planted by terrorists went off, the Turkish National Defense Ministry said Sunday.
+ANKARA (AA) – A Turkish soldier was martyred during a cross-border anti-terror operation in northern Iraq, the Turkish National Defense Ministry said Tuesday.

 "We wish Allah's mercy to our heroic martyr, our condolences and patience to his precious family, the Turkish Armed Forces and the nation," the ministry added.